wangyuxiang0829/My-Perspective-on-Git/My Perspective on Git.md

 ```
 You are in 'detached HEAD' state.
-You can look around, make experimental changes and commit them, and you can discard any commits you make in this state without impacting any branches by performing another checkout.
+You can look around, make experimental
+changes and commit them, and you can discard any commits you make in this
+state without impacting any branches by performing another checkout.

+If you want to create a new branch to retain commits you create, you may
+do so (now or later) by using -b with the checkout command again.
+Example:

+  git checkout -b <new-branch-name>
 ```